dennycjacob/automation_framework_csv/TestPlan.md

 ## Prerequisites
 - Ensure all CSV files exist in the working directory.
 - The user should be able to select which CSV files to compare.
+- The input CSV files doesnt have duplicate rows in itself

 ## Test Scenarios